zowe/docs-site/docs/user-guide/configure-zos-system.md

 - The cross memory server treats "no decision" style SAF return codes as failures.
 If there is no covering profile for the `ZWES.IS` resource in the FACILITY class, the request will be denied.
 - Cross memory server clients other than Zowe might have additional SAF security requirements.
 For more information, see the documentation for the specific client.

-## Configure main Zowe server to use identity mapping
+## Configure main Zowe server to use client certificate identity mapping

 This security configuration is necessary for API ML to be able to map client certificate to a z/OS identity.
-A user running API Gateway must have read access to the RACF general resource `IRR.RUSERMAP` in the `FACILITY` class.
+A user running API Gateway must have read access to the SAF resource `IRR.RUSERMAP` in the `FACILITY` class.
 To set up this security configuration, submit the `ZWESECUR` JCL member.
 For users upgrading from version 1.18 and lower use the following configuration steps.

 ### Using RACF